 North Carolina stands out primarily because it’s a state that’s absolutely overflowing with young and educated people.
 Among states attracting more young people of late, North Carolina ranks in the top 10 with a 2.21% growth rate.
 Throw in the fact that it’s also a state well known for numerous high-quality universities, and it’s no wonder that there’s quite a lot of young startup energy today.

 Another interesting point about North Carolina is that here it’s not just the tech industry that’s dominating.
-While there are some emerging tech hubs, such as the capital city of Raleigh, the state is arguably better known for healthcare business, finance (in the city of Charlotte), and even vibrant food and drink enterprise in various urban areas.
+While there are some emerging tech hubs, such as the capital city of Raleigh, the state is arguably better known for healthcare business, finance (in the city of Charlotte), and even vibrant food and drink enterprises in various urban areas.
 In our

 words, it’s a state full of young people seeking opportunity, and one in which businesses of all kinds are beginning to find significant success.
 In the end, you’ll find that a well-built company that meets a consumer need can succeed and thrive almost anywhere.
 Every startup hub begins with a few new companies, and yours could be one of those foundational companies in an entirely new market.
 But for those interested in regions emerging as startup magnets, these three states are worth a look.